Team DCA

 Annika holds a doctoral degree in Political Science from Kiel University in Germany, where she studied labour market integration of newly arrived refugees, and a master’s degree from Uppsala University, where her thesis dealt with the question of national identity.

-In her role as Research & Projects Manager, Emily supports DCA’s research projects and manages the website resources content.
+In her role as Research & Projects Manager, Emily (she/her) supports DCA’s research projects and manages the website resources content.

 Emily holds a Bachelor of Laws/Bachelor of Arts (Hons) from the University of Queensland, and a Graduate Certificate in Workforce Diversity and Inclusion from the University of Southern Queensland.
 Emily has a background in human resources and in the higher education sector.